-You will probably have gathered that my passions include gardens, allotments, history and writing.
+You will probably have gathered that my passions include gardens, history and writing.
 However, I started life differently studying sculpture at the Slade.
 Writing came later when I wrote general features for the newspapers including the Guardian and Sunday Times.
 I took up gardening when we moved from London to the country and I had a garden of my own for the first time.
 Deeply ignorant but greatly inspired by the gardens at neighbouring Sissinghurst Castle, in Kent, I joined the garden design course at the English Gardening School.
 It was a revelation and set me on the path to becoming a garden writer.